 AMC negotiates with the camera to determine the transport protocol to use in the order listed above.
 This order can be changed and the options disabled, to suit specific requirements.

 Important!

-H.264, MPEG-4, and AAC (AXIS M1031-W), are licensed technologies.
-The network camera includes one H.264 viewing client license and one MPEG-4 viewing client license, and one audio client license.
-Installing additional unlicensed copies of the clients is prohibited.
+H.264 and MPEG-4 are licensed technologies.
+The network camera includes one viewing client license for each technology.
+Installing additional unlicensed copies of the viewing client is prohibited.
 To purchase additional licenses, contact your Axis reseller.